genellann/Drupal_Vagrant_Provision_Script/README.md

         vagrant init -m bento/ubuntu-16.04

 Add config settings to Vagrantfile:
-Either localhost:8080 or private network ip
+(you can set the network to a port on localhost or to a private ip, as-is this script does both)

         grep -v 'end' Vagrantfile > temp
         mv temp Vagrantfile